khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 - **Cross-column colors**: Use to highlight the relationship of the same stack category across different columns
 - **Graded transparency**: Use to highlight the relationship between the category in the same stacked column and differentiate with other stacked columns
 - **Specific colors**: Use sparingly when the values in the chart have specific colors associated with them (for example, Merge Request state or Vulnerability status)

+See [color](/data-visualization/color/#categorical-data) for a full description of data visualization color patterns.

 ### Cross-column colors